 Things to Do in Ios

-You can definitely swim in nice quiet sandy beaches such as Kalamos, Psathi, and Theodoti.
+You can definitely swim on nice quiet sandy beaches such as Kalamos, Psathi, and Theodoti.
 Some others are quite beautiful but secluded and accessible either by boat or after a long or challenging walk.
 From the organized ones, you are recommended to swim in Manganari (3 beaches in one) which is organized but not too crowded due to its spaciousness.
 Make sure you visit the impressive and intricate Skarkos ancient settlement; one of the most important prehistoric archeological sites in the Aegean.
 And if you want to exercise out in nature, just follow one of the 10 marked hiking trails on the island.
 In terms of dining outside the hotel, you will more or less find many casual restaurants with the basics of Greek or Mediterranean cuisine such as Polydoros in Koumbara, The Mills, and Lord Byron in Chora.
 We also recommend a romantic, bohemian waterfront dinner at the Drakos Taverna, sunset drinks at the legendary Ios Club, and a well-designed fine-dining setting at the Almyra by the Sea restaurant in the Dionysos Resort on Mylopotas beach.

-In 35 minutes from Ios the speedboat will be at Santorini (also a 45-minute flight from Athens) where white-washed houses stand against a colorful-cliff backdrop.
+In 35 minutes from Ios, the speedboat will be at Santorini (also a 45-minute flight from Athens) where white-washed houses stand against a colorful-cliff backdrop.
 This world-famous Southernmost Cycladic island is the largest of an island group that was formed in antiquity after many volcanic eruptions as a collapsed caldera.
 With more than 15,000 residents and over 2 million visitors per year, this cosmopolitan tourist destination is included on many traveler bucket lists.
 Partly the victim and the beneficiary of mass tourism, Santorini tries to balance between high-end amenities and traditional infrastructure, in some cases seeming that those aesthetics have stuck to the not-so-stylish 80s.
 Still, the uniqueness of the natural setting makes up for it, especially these dreamy sunsets in caldera-viewing Oia, Imerovigli, and Firostefani that are hugely adored by Asians and not only.
 A pre-wedding, wedding, and honeymoon destination, Santorini carries with it the stamp of a must-visit place.
-We are navigating this reality by suggesting you only the most exclusive places, and the signature ones.
+We are navigating this reality by suggesting only the most exclusive places, and the signature ones.
 If you really want to experience luxury, you are recommended to invest a little extra in a nice hotel and gourmet dining options.
 You are encouraged to try some luxurious ‘hyposkapha’ which are cave-style rooms created after digging in the abundant pumice with insulating properties.
 We will analyze Santorini more in a separate article, due to its endless aspects, but for the moment let’s go through the basic suggestions as part of your Cycladic island-hopping experience and not as the main destination.

 Accommodation in Santorini

 Mystique.
 Carved into the caldera cliffs of Oia, 41 Cycladic-style luxe suites and villas (Marriott’s Luxury Collection) are complemented with sea view pools, a spa, a gym, and fab restaurants; one of them at a century-old mansion.
-Discover the hotel’s new restaurant, “Lure” by Olivier Campanha, a modern oasis inspired by the Mediterranean sea, highlighting the rich local epicurean heritage.
+Discover the hotel’s new restaurant, “Lure” by Olivier Campanha, a modern oasis inspired by the Mediterranean, highlighting the rich local epicurean heritage.

 Perivolas.
 A short walk from sunset-central Oia, in a caldera-view cliff where 300-year-old fishermen’s caves were restored, 20 unique suites are complemented with a wine-cellar restaurant, a gym, and pools.
+Chef Theodoros Kakoulis has created a contemporary Greek menu and daily specials using the flavorful seasonal local produce, served with authenticity and simplicity.

 Aenaon Villas.
 Cycladic minimalist caldera-view luxe villas in Imerovigli — with Charissa probably being the most exquisite of all — plus an infinity pool offer privacy in an ultra-stylish setting.